 Vintage Pictures of Mailing Equipment

 Several years ago we acquired some old pictures from 1930’s and 40’s Fortune magazines.
 It is interesting not only to see the old equipment, but also to see how things have changed in print advertising (and also how things have stayed the same).
-Click on these pictures to see them enlarged.

 The Edison-Dick Mimeograph Company was the precursor to the A.B.
 Dick Company which dominated the small press business in the United States in the middle part of the 20th century.